r4victor/tenthousandmeters/content/blog/python_bts_08.md

 We said before that CPython creates a new integer object on every arithmetic operation.
 Fortunately, it employs an optimization to allocate small integers only once during the interpreter's lifetime.
 The integers in the range [-5, 256] are preallocated when CPython starts.
 Then, when CPython needs to create a new integer object, it first checks if the integer value is in the range [-5, 256] and, if it is in the range, returns the preallocated object.
 The elimination of extra memory allocations saves both memory and time.

-The range [-5, 256] is choosen because the values in this range are extensively used throughout CPython and the Python standard library.
+The range [-5, 256] is chosen because the values in this range are extensively used throughout CPython and the Python standard library.
 For more details on the choice, check out [this article](https://groverlab.org/hnbfpr/2017-06-22-fun-with-sys-getrefcount.html).

 ## Conclusion